 Having wet, cold feet is undeniably miserable.
 Yet for homeless people, it’s a daily reality, and one that left untreated can result in a number of nasty health conditions.
 Ex-serviceman Ian Northcott, also known as the busking bobby (check out the video on youtube!) knew he wanted to do something to help the homeless, and so by putting himself in their “socks” as it were, it occurred to him the answer could be simple: providing clean fresh socks for those in need and started Socks and Chocs

-Having, clean, dry socks is something many of us take for granted, but for those without this luxury, this seemingly small gesture can have a huge impact on comfort, mood and health.
-Another luxury for many of us is chocolate: a treat which is delicious as well as a mood booster, it makes a fantastic partner to the socks.
+Having, clean, dry socks is something many of us take for granted, but for those without this luxury, this seemingly small gesture can have a huge impact on comfort, mood, and health.
+Another luxury for many of us is chocolate: a treat that is delicious as well as a mood booster, it makes a fantastic partner to the socks.

 Ian’s motto is:

 “a lot of people doing a little, is better than a few people doing a lot”.

 Socks and Chocs is successful because the concept is very simple, meaning lots of people find it easy to get involved and know that their donations are going straight to those who need it the most.
 Ian says that people see the homeless issue and think that’s “a massive problem, and they don’t feel empowered to do anything”.
 Socks and Chocs help to bridge that gap, offering people a chance to come together collectively to directly make a real difference for those people living on the streets.

 Across the country Socks and Chocs now inspire collections of socks, chocs, sleeping bags, and gloves for homeless people within local communities.
 They’ve also extended their support to provide emergency B&B funding for homeless organizations across the country, fund rehab places for those homeless people suffering addictions, and pay the rent when shelters are at risk of closing.